 - Chill.
 Cover and let chill in the fridge for at least 1 hour prior to serving.

-- For a lighter version, try mixing together 8 ounces cool whip or whipped cream with 6 ounces Greek yogurt.
+- For a lighter version, substitute 8 ounces homemade Cool whip or whipped cream with 6 ounces Greek yogurt or sour cream.
+I like to use vanilla yogurt.

-- If you love cherries, feel free to fold in as many maraschino cherries as you’d like.
+- For a 7 cup fruit salad, fold in as many maraschino cherries as you’d like.

 More Fruit Salad Recipes